Alviseg261916/GRB-Diary/README.md

 ### Project Description

-This application is a digital diary developed entirely in Python, using CustomTkinter for the graphical interface and SQL for data management.
-Unlike traditional CustomTkinter-based applications, the pvInStyle library has been integrated here, enabling smooth animations such as fade-in and fade-out, as well as advanced page management.
-Thanks to this integration, each button can control entire pages with multiple complex elements instead of single widgets, making the interface more dynamic, modern, and structured.
-Additionally, by using SQL, the application supports multiple users, each with their own personal password to access the diary in a private and secure manner.
+This application is a Python-based digital diary featuring a CustomTkinter graphical interface and an SQL back end for robust data management.
+Uniquely, it incorporates the pvInStyle library—enabling smooth fade-in/fade-out animations and sophisticated page transitions.
+As a result, each button can orchestrate entire pages of complex elements rather than single widgets, yielding a more dynamic, modern, and well-structured user experience.

-This application is not intended for distribution: it is a proof of
+The use of SQL authentication allows multiple users to maintain separate, password-protected diaries, ensuring privacy and security.

+Originally conceived as a personal project, this prototype evolved into a comprehensive proof of concept.
+Please note that it is intended solely to demonstrate feasibility and is not distributed for production use.